Funded PhD studentship in XFEL Science

 You will receive training in the use of genomics, proteomics and 3D protein structures to develop new bioinformatics resources to analyze genetic patient data.

 Requirements and eligibility

-The studentship provides 3 years of funding for UK/EU students, starting October 2017.
-Non-UK/EU candidates are not eligible.
-Applicants should have a BSc honours degree (at least 2.1 or equivalent) in Biochemistry, Biology, Chemistry or a related discipline and a Masters degree (at Merit level or better) by October 2017.
-Exceptional candidates without a Masters degree will be considered.
-Ideally, the student will have a keen interest in photosynthetic electron transfer, protein structure/function and evolution.
-Applicants with a desire to do interdisciplinary research may be given preference.
-Intellectual ability, enthusiasm and self-motivation are essential.
+The studentship provides 3 years of funding, starting October 2023.
+Applicants should have a BSc honours degree (at least 2.1 or equivalent) in computing, physics, applied mathematics, computational biology, or bioengineering with additional interest in biology.
+Applicants with a Masters degree (at Merit level or better) in addition to the BSc will be given preference.
+Interdisciplinarity may be given preference.
+Enthusiasm and self-motivation are essential.

-Funding provides full support for tuition fees for the three-year duration of the studentship, and an annual tax-free stipend of £16,553 per year.
+Funding provides full support for tuition fees for the three-year duration of the studentship, and an annual tax-free stipend of approx. £19,000 per year.

 How to apply:

-Please direct informal enquiries and requests for further information to Professor A. William Rutherford (email@example.com).
-Please email a single PDF file including: a brief cover letter describing your relevant interests and research experience, your c.v. and names and contact information of three referees to both firstname.lastname@example.org and email@example.com.
-There is no closing date and applications will be considered as they are received, so early applications are encouraged.
+Please direct informal enquiries and requests for further information to Dr. Alessia David (email@example.com).
+Please email a single PDF file including: a brief cover letter describing your relevant interests and research experience, your C.V. and names and contact information of three referees.
+Applications will be considered as they are received, so early applications are encouraged.